 Why I love it: It’s like finding a pubby Narnia in the middle of Knightsbridge.
 Some people won’t even believe me when I tell them about it.

-How to find it: 18 Wilton Row, Belgrave Square, London SW1X 7NR
+Location: 18 Wilton Row, Belgrave Square, London SW1X 7NR

 Theatreland’s secret local

 What’s it like?
 In summer the front opens up into its narrow courtyard and it feels strangely like it ought to be by the seaside.
 In winter, the hatches are battened down and the place glows.
 But the wooden-slatted walls and low ceilings still spirit you away, transporting you far from the city outside.
 The beers – mostly from London brewery Fuller’s – are perfectly kept and served by people who know their way around them.

 Who goes there?
 A mixed crowd, including anyone who works in the beer and pub industry who happens to be nearby.
 This is a pub that pub people rate highly.

 Why I love it: Most pubs in this part of London cater ruthlessly to tourists and theatregoers with a lowest common denominator facsimile of ‘the Traditional London pub’.
 This is the real thing.

 Location: 33 Rose Street, Covent Garden, London WC2E 9EB

 What’s it like?
 This 16th century pub makes a pretty strong claim to have hosted everyone from Dick Turpin to Charles Dickens – in fact, he refers to it in The Pickwick Papers.
 It’s just across the road from Hampstead Heath and it has a dog washing station in one of the outbuildings.
 Inside, Rover can dry off by one of the roaring fires, enjoying a fine selection of gourmet doggy snacks while you choose from the excellent range of real ales and craft beers.

 Who goes there?
 Dog walkers from the Heath, and a regular smattering of familiar faces from TV.